Asset Acceptance: History

-Controversy
+Controversy and lawsuit

 Time-barred unpaid debt cannot be collected by a debt collector because of the statute of limitations that limits the number of years in which a debt can be collected.
-After that time limit has passed, unpaid debts are considered "time-barred" and "debt collectors cannot sue you for not paying a debt that's time-barred".
+After that time limit has passed, unpaid debts are considered "time-barred" and "debt collectors cannot sue" (a debtor) "for not paying a debt that is time-barred".
 In spite of the law prohibiting "debt buyers" from suing or threatening to sue to collect a debt that is older than the applicable statute of limitations, Asset Acceptance and other debt collectors regularly sued consumers on time-barred debt.

+In 2006, a San Francisco man filed a small claims case against Asset Acceptance due to failure to identify the company name in a pre-recorded voicemail message left for the plaintiff, who argued it violates the Telephone Consumer Protection Act of 1991.
+Asset Acceptance countersued, alleging they are exempt under the TCPA, however the latter case was dismissed.

 According to an article by Pulitzer prize-winning journalist, Liz Pulliam Weston in The Wall Street Journal, by 2010, the "flood of lawsuits" brought by Asset Acceptance, Encore Capital, Asta and Portfolio Recovery against consumers, drowned civil courts.
 Weston reported that "over 90% of all debt buyer lawsuits were "won" because the defendant did not respond.

 Per a press release of January 30, 2012, the Federal Trade Commission (FTC), the United States' consumer protection agency, accepted a settlement against debt buyer Asset Acceptance that included a $2.5 million penalty over several charges including Asset Acceptance's practices regarding time-barred debt.